patika-218-akbank-reactnative-bootcamp/assignment-6-rasitcolakel/README.md

 <h1>React Native Bootcamp Assignment 6</h1>

+This is an app like SnapChat, it has some functionalities such as sharing story, getting locations and more...

 <h1>NativeBase TypeScript Expo Template</h1>

 This project is created with official NativeBase TypeScript template for [Expo](https://docs.expo.io/)